UKPythonAssociation/ukpa-internaldocs/source/policies/financial-assistance-for-pyconuk.rst

 Financial Assistance for PyCon UK
 =================================

-The goals of the Financial Assistance programme is to improve the quality of PyCon UK by:
+The goal of the Financial Assistance programme is to improve the quality of PyCon UK by:

 1. Increasing the diversity of the attendees.